 Eloquently said by Steve Jobs, “You can’t connect the dots looking forward; you can only connect them looking backwards.
 So, you have to trust that the dots will somehow connect in your future.”
 Well, study abroad did just that for me – it forever linked my past studies with my future passion and career!

 P.S.
-Dreams in Heels and Latinas Who Travel supports #Studyabroadbecause and we are excited to be part of this initiative!
-Join us from September 21-23 on social media while we attend The Travel Bloggers Summit on Study Abroad and Global Citizenship.
+Dreams in Heels and Latinas Who Travel supports the #Studyabroadbecause initiative and we are always excited to be part of it.
+We attended The Travel Bloggers Summit on Study Abroad and Global Citizenship in 2017.
 Be part of the movement and engage young people about the transformative power of travel and study abroad.
 Thank you.